amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 ## Preparing the display config

 Next, we need to create a `DisplayConfig` to store the configuration for our game's window.
-We can either define the configuration in our code or better yet load it from a file.
-The latter approach is handier, as it allows us to change configuration (e.g, the window size) without having to recompile our game every time.
+We'll load the configuration from a file.
+Since it's outside our code, we can change configuration (e.g, the window size) without having to recompile our game every time.

 Starting the project with `amethyst new` should have automatically generated `DisplayConfig` data in `config/display.ron`.
-If you created the project manually, go ahead and create it now.
+If you started the project manually, go ahead and create `config/display.ron` now.

-In either case, open `display.ron` and change its contents to the
+Open `config/display.ron` and change its contents to the following:
-following:

 ```rust
 (